 Most of the perpetrators of crimes against Christians are not held accountable.
-Christians from an Islamic background are even more vulnerable in this respect, especially where it concerns "honor crimes" by their family.
+Christians from an Islamic background are even more vulnerable in this respect, especially where it concerns 'honor crimes' by their family.
 The central government does not exert control over militias, particularly in the Nineveh plains region.
 Cases of expropriation, destruction, abduction and murder in the IS and post-IS period have not been prosecuted.
-In spite of the great number of Christian homes and Christian property being seized (official figures estimate that this is the case for 78% of all properties belonging to Christians who left the country), the number of those who have been brought to justice is nominal.